SaxionSmartCities/netmobiel-platform/netmobiel-banker-ejb/doc/configuration.md

     </validation>
 </xa-datasource>
 ```
-In the snippet the database name is `banker_dev`.
-You are free to give the database any name you prefer.
-From an old hand I learned to distinguish explicitly between the databases used in different develop stages to prevent accidents, especially with the production database.

-## Configuration of the test database
+## Configuration of the test datasource
 The test database is used to run integration test with Maven.
 If you don't intend to run integration tests, then there is no need for a test database.
 Acceptance and production servers don't need a test database either.